 The broken gold chain sitting in your bathroom drawer.
 The bent ring from a marriage that ended years ago.
-The single earring whose partner disappeared sometime around 2019.
-The bracelet that got stepped on and never got fixed.

 Most people assume that damaged jewelry is worthless, or at least worth a lot less than something intact.
 That assumption is wrong, and it costs people money.